Fishing Weedy Lakes - How to Tackle Weed and Be Presented

 What Bait to Use?

-This one may not seem important but bait is pretty important dependent on the situation.
-If you're fishing in low-lying weed then I wouln't use boilies as bait.
-They are not that affective as they sink into the weed and make it harder for the carp to find.
+This one may not seem important but bait is pretty important depending on the situation.
+If you're fishing in low-lying weeds then I wouldn't use boilies as bait.
+They are not that effective as they sink into the weed and make it harder for the carp to find.
 The best bait is a particle bait.
-Particles sit ontop of the lowlying weed beutifully, meaning that the food is going to be visible for the carp meaning they are more than likely to come accross your rig.
+Particles sit on top of the low lying weed beautifully, meaning that the food is going to be visible for the carp meaning they are more than likely to come across your rig.
 The Nash Bait Particle is perfect to make a mix of bait, being pre-cooked makes the prep super easy.
 I like to fish a mix of Large Hemp Mix, Tiger Nut Slush with some chopped boilie in.
 This gives plenty of food for the carp.

-When fishing a small clear spot in the weed, I like to use boilies and pellet.
-The lack of weed on the clear spot makes the bait stand out to the carp still and you can fish an even tighter spread of bait with boilie and pellet as they won't be dragged in the water collum when falling onto the spot.
-Tighter patches of baits on these sort of spots work the best!
+When fishing a small clear spot in the weed, I like to use boilies and pellets.
+The lack of weed on the clear spot makes the bait stand out to the carp still and you can fish an even tighter spread of bait with boilie and pellet as they won't be dragged in the water column when falling onto the spot.
+Tighter patches of baits on these sorts of spots work the best!